-Firstly, it is up to the visa applicant to prove that he or she is a beneficiary of the AFMP.
-The applicant must be able to provide the documentary evidence mentioned above as he or she must be able to present evidence to support his claim.
+Firstly, it is up to the visa applicant to prove that he is a beneficiary of the AFMP.
+He must be able to provide documentary evidence foreseen above as he must be able to present evidence to support his claim.